DooDoo.Love

 CobraZ.io

 A 3D FPS that feels surprisingly polished for a browser game.
-Multiple weapons, tactical gameplay.
+Multiple weapons, tactical gameplay, and maps that reward map knowledge.

 Shoter.io